 Every type of hunting requires the use of good binoculars.
 Some would say that they are just as essential as a hunter’s gun.
-As a hunter you need binoculars to observe your surroundings and get up close on potential targets.
+As a hunter, you need binoculars to observe your surroundings and get up close to potential targets.
 This can include things such as determining species, their specific sex, assessing the range or simply getting a closer view of your target.
 The following guide explains how to choose the best binoculars for hunting.
 We’ve also short-listed our Top 5 Hunting Binoculars for 2017.

 Magnification and the FOV

 Most hunters and binocular users in general already know that a higher magnification does not always mean a great buy.
 A larger magnification makes it harder to stabilise the image.
 When holding high magnification binoculars, even the slightest movement will result in a shaky image.
-In addition, a larger magnification means that your field of view (FOV) is going to be much narrower.
+Also, a larger magnification means that your field of view (FOV) is going to be much narrower.

 A smaller FOV means that you will have a harder time scouting the wildlife in front of you, especially the ones that are fast.
-A wide field of view on the other hand will give you the ability to scout out larger amounts of ground.
+A wide field of view, on the other hand, will give you the ability to scout out larger amounts of ground.

 The best magnification should take into consideration the terrain that you hunt in the most.
 If you like to hunt in the woods, then choose a pair of binoculars that has a lower magnification.
 This will allow you to achieve a significantly wider FOV, regardless of the brand or model you choose.
 8x magnification would be ideal in this case.

-If you often hunt in wide open spaces or observe from longer distances then you can opt for higher magnification.
+If you often hunt in wide-open spaces or observe from longer distances, then you can opt for higher magnification.
 This will allow you to spot your target from further and in more detail.
 10x magnification is a very popular choice in this case.
 The majority of hunters find that either 8x or 10x magnification best suits their needs.